DAIRLab/dairlib/README.md

 Install a local copy of `lcm` and `libbot2` using `sudo apt install lcm libbot2`.
 The prerequisites installation from Drake should add the proper repo for these.
 (This likely require's Drake's prerequisites to be installed from a source copy).

 #### ROS
-To integrate with ROS (tested on ROS Melodic), the following steps are required.
+To integrate with ROS (tested on ROS Noetic with 20.04), the following steps are required.
 1. Install ROS http://wiki.ros.org/ROS/Installation
 2. Do not forget to setup your environment.
 For instance, add these lines to `~/.bashrc`
 ```
 export ROS_MASTER_URI=http://localhost:11311
-source /opt/ros/melodic/setup.bash
+source /opt/ros/noetic/setup.bash
 ```
 3. Install additional dependencies
 ```